Sathyamangalam Tiger Reserve: Fauna

 The Sathyamangalam forests link the Eastern Ghats and Western Ghats allowing gene flow between diverse fauna populations of the two eco-regions.

-The 2009 wildlife survey conducted by Government of Tamil Nadu enumerated 10 Bengal tiger, 866 Indian elephants, 672 gaurs, and 27 leopards.
-The survey party observed four additional species of horned antelope including 2,348 spotted deer, 1,068 blackbucks, 304 sambar deer, 77 barking deer and four-horned antelopes, 843 wild boars, and 43 sloth bears.
-Herds of the famous feral buffaloes can also be spotted in places near the Moyar river.
+The 2009 wildlife survey conducted by Government of Tamil Nadu enumerated 12 Bengal tiger, 836 Indian elephants, 779 blackbucks, and 20 leopards.

 The 2010 wildlife survey counted 12 Bengal tigers.
 In December 2011, the Conservator of Forests of Tamil Nadu stated that the sanctuary is home to at least 28 tigers as confirmed by a camera trap study conducted by World Wildlife Fund.
 In the 2012 national wildlife survey, 25 tigers were recorded.
+In 2018, 80 tigers were recorded.
+In 2022, the reserve won the TX2 award by World Wide Fund in collaboration with wildlife conservation agencies for its growth in tiger population.

 As per the 2011 census, the Sathyamangalam forests was home to over 850 Indian elephants and is part of a protected area, which consists of the largest Asian elephant population in the world.

 Birds

-Many bird species including treepies, bulbuls, babblers, mynahs and crows were noted.
-In 2010, the first ever bird survey was conducted in the Sathyamangalam forests.
-A total of 230 species of birds were recorded in the survey.
-In 2010, a small population of critically endangered Indian vulture (Gyps indicus) and three other species of vultures were discovered to be thriving in the Moyar river valley.
+The reserve hosts many bird species including treepies, bulbuls, Old World babblers, mynahs and crows.
+In 2010, the first ever bird survey was conducted in the Sathyamangalam forests and a total of 230 species of birds were recorded in the survey.

+In 2010, a small population of critically endangered Indian vulture (Gyps indicus) and three other species of vultures were discovered in the Moyar river valley.
 20 nests were sighted and the population was estimated to consist up of 40 adults.
-Last sighted in the region in the 1970s, the rediscovery of the vulture, a bird rapidly disappearing from India, has been significant.
+It was last sighted in the region in the 1970s, and the rediscovery is significant to its conservation.
 Diclofenac, which caused the decline of vulture population was banned in 2006 and since then, vulture numbers have started to grow back.